-Rules

-relating to
+7. Rules relating to foreign wills

-foreign

-wills

-- 7. (1) A will shall be treated as properly executed if its execution conformed to the internal law in force in the state where it was executed, or in the state where, at the time of its execution or of the testator's death, he was domiciled or had his habitual residence, or in a state of which, at either of these times, he was a national. - (2) Without prejudice to subsection (1), the following will shall be treated as properly executed: - (a) a will executed on board a vessel or aircraft of any description, if the execution of the will conformed to the internal law in force in the state with which having regard to its registration, if any, and other relevant circumstances, the vessel or aircraft may be considered as having been most closely connected; - (b) a will which disposes of immovable property, if its execution conformed to the internal law in force in the state where the property was situated; - (c) a will, so far as it revokes a previous will which under this Act would be treated as a properly executed will if the execution of that will conformed to any law by reference to which the revoked will or provision would be so treated; or - (d) a will, so far as it exercises a power of appointment, if the execution of the will conformed to the law governing the essential validity of the power. - (3) A will so far as it exercises a power of appointment shall not be treated as improperly executed by reason only that its execution was not in accordance with any formal requirements contained in the instrument creating the power.
+- (1) A will shall be treated as properly executed if its execution conformed to the internal law in force in the state where it was executed, or in the state where, at the time of its execution or of the testator's death, he was domiciled or had his habitual residence, or in a state of which, at either of these times, he was a national. - (2) Without prejudice to subsection (1), the following will shall be treated as properly executed: - (a) a will executed on board a vessel or aircraft of any description, if the execution of the will conformed to the internal law in force in the state with which having regard to its registration, if any, and other relevant circumstances, the vessel or aircraft may be considered as having been most closely connected; - (b) a will which disposes of immovable property, if its execution conformed to the internal law in force in the state where the property was situated;

-- (4) Where a law in force outside Zambia falls to be applied in relation to a will, any requirement of that law whereby- - (a) special formalities are to be observed by testators answering a particular description; or - (b) witnesses to the execution of a will are to possess certain qualifications;
+- (c) a will, so far as it revokes a previous will which under this Act would be treated as a properly executed will if the execution of that will conformed to any law by reference to which the revoked will or provision would be so treated; or - (d) a will, so far as it exercises a power of appointment, if the execution of the will conformed to the law governing the essential validity of the power. - (3) A will so far as it exercises a power of appointment shall not be treated as improperly executed by reason only that its execution was not in accordance with any formal requirements contained in the instrument creating the power. - (4) Where a law in force outside Zambia falls to be applied in relation to a will, any requirement of that law whereby- - (a) special formalities are to be observed by testators answering a particular description; or - (b) witnesses to the execution of a will are to possess certain qualifications;

-shall be deemed to be a formal requirement only, notwithstanding any rule of that law to the centrary.
+shall be deemed to be a formal requirement only, notwithstanding any rule of that law to the contrary.

-- (5) Where under this Act the internal law in force in any state is to be applied in the case of a will, but there are in force in that state two or more systems of internal law relating to the formal validity of wills, the system to be applied shall be ascertained as follows: - (a) if there is in force throughout the state a rule indicating which of those systems can properly be applied in the case in question, that rule shall be followed; or - (b) if there is no such rule, the system to be applied shall be that with which the testator was most closely connected at the relevant time, and for this purpose the relevant time is the time of the testator's death where the matter is to be determined by reference to circumstances prevailing at his death, and the time of execution of the will in any other case. - (6) In determining, for the purposes of this Act, whether or not the execution of a will conformed to a particular law, regard shall be had to the formal requirements of that law at the time of execution, but this shall not prevent account being taken of an alteration of law affecting wills executed at that time if the alteration enables the will to be treated as properly executed. - 8.
-A beneficiary who witnessed the execution of a will shall lose his gift under the will other than any charges or debts directed by the will to be paid:
+- (5) Where under this Act the internal law in force in any state is to be applied in the case of a will, but there are in force in that state two or more systems of internal law relating to the formal validity of wills, the system to be applied shall be ascertained as follows: - (a) if there is in force throughout the state a rule indicating which of those systems can properly be applied in the case in question, that rule shall be followed; or - (b) if there is no such rule, the system to be applied shall be that with which the testator was most closely connected at the relevant time, and for this purpose the relevant time is the time of the testator's death where the matter is to be determined by reference to circumstances prevailing at his death, and the time of execution of the will in any other case. - (6) In determining, for the purposes of this Act, whether or not the execution of a will conformed to a particular law, regard shall be had to the formal requirements of that law at the time of execution, but this shall not prevent account being taken of an alteration of law affecting wills executed at that time if the alteration enables the will to be treated as properly executed.

-beneficiary who witnessed will
+8. Gifts to beneficiary who witnessed will